The Costs of Expat Investing

 Fund costs are critical to performance and as fund literature doesn't always show the full costs, it can be misleading.
 Below is a guide to the charges to look out for and to ask your advisor about if in doubt.

 Annual Management Charge (AMC) - Fund fact sheets generally display the AMC, the fund manager's charge for buying and selling assets within it attempting to outperform markets.
 The charge usually ranges from 0.5% to 1.5% per annum.

 Total Expense Ratio (TER) or Ongoing Charge Figure (OCF) - This figure includes the total running costs of a fund and is a crucial consideration if to invest.
 In addition to the AMC, legal costs, buying and selling of assets and distribution expenses determine the TER/OCF.
 It may not be apparent, but this what investors actually pay and it reduces fund performance as a result.

 Fund costs have a significant impact on returns, fuelling a long-running debate over a fund manager's ability to outperform markets and whether the fees they charge are worth paying.

-'Passive' investments such as index trackers and exchange traded funds (ETF) that do not employ fund managers have risen in popularity.
-Passive funds track markets and benchmarks at a significantly reduced cost which over time, can have a huge effect on returns.
-Even modest increases in performance can leverage returns with the effect of compounding over the medium and long term, significantly leveraging returns for the investor.
+'Passive' investments such as index trackers and exchange traded funds (ETF) that do not use fund managers have risen massively in popularity in recent years, tracking markets and benchmarks at a significantly reduced cost which over time can have a huge effect on returns.
+Even modest reductions in fees can enhance the effect of compounding over the medium and long term, significantly leveraging returns for the investor.

-Our customers receive expert opinions on achieving value for money.
-Guidance on cutting portfolio costs with full transparency can optimise your investments, so contact us today for a free portfolio review and learn more about investing in the most cost-efficient securities available.
+Guidance on cutting portfolio costs with full transparency can optimise your investments, so contact us today for a free portfolio review and receive expert opinions on investing in the most efficient securities available.